 - 181. Section 78 of the Act states that pharmacists may not, in dispensing a drug pursuant to a prescription, substitute one drug for another or one brand of drug for another, without the consent of the prescriber. - 182.
 The prescription for patient called for naproxen 500mg tablets.
 Instead, Mirza chose to use naproxen enteric coated 250mg tablets.
 Pharmacy records showed that the patient directions were correctly modified to account for the change in tablet strength.
-However, naproxen regular tablets and naproxen enteric coated tablets are not the same form of naproxen and are not listed as interchangeable on the Manitoba Drug and Interchangeability Formulary. - 183.
-There is no documentation of consultation with the prescriber with respect to the substitution of naproxen.
+However, naproxen regular tablets and naproxen enteric coated tablets are not the same form of naproxen and are not listed as interchangeable on the Manitoba Drug and Interchangeability Formulary.

+183. There is no documentation of consultation with the prescriber with respect to the substitution of naproxen.

-Counts 17, 18 and 19
+Count 17, 18 and 19

-- Pursuant to subsection 2(2)(a) of the Act, a pharmacist may only engage in the prescribing of drugs that are designated within the regulations if they are qualified to do so.
-Subsection 2(3) of the Act requires that drugs only be dispensed pursuant to a prescription. - Subsection 18 of the Regulation requires that pharmacists only engage in those aspects of the practice of pharmacy in which they have the requisite knowledge, skill and judgment.
+- 184. Pursuant to subsection 2(2)(a) of the Act, a pharmacist may only engage in the prescribing of drugs that are designated within the regulations if they are qualified to do so.
+Subsection 2(3) of the Act requires that drugs only be dispensed pursuant to a prescription. - 185.
+Subsection 18 of the Regulation requires that pharmacists only engage in those aspects of the practice of pharmacy in which they have the requisite knowledge, skill and judgment.
 Subsection 56(1)4 of the Regulation requires members who prescribe drugs to provide a written prescription to the patient and to advise them that they may choose to have the prescription dispensed at another pharmacy.
 Pharmacists may only prescribe if they have complied with applicable practice directions and have complied with the CDSA. - 186.
 The Prescribing PD requires that pharmacists not prescribe a drug unless they have the knowledge, skill and judgment with regard to the drug and the condition for which it is prescribed and must document the directions for use and any follow-up plan. - 187.
 The ECP PD requires that pharmacists not sell an exempted codeine preparation unless it is pursuant to a prescription that is reduced to writing and meets all legal requirements. - 188.
-On December 6, 2018, Mirza had prescribed, using her own name as prescriber, 5 drugs to patient : naproxen EC 250mg, acetaminophen 500mg, citalopram 20mg, clonazepam 0.5mg and Lenoltec #1 with codeine (Schedule 43).
-There were no prescriptions on record for these drugs or received as transfers from other pharmacies on \\ s file around this time. - The naproxen EC 250mg, acetaminophen 500mg, and citalopram 20mg were dispensed to \\\\\\. and the clonazepam 0.5mg and Lenoltec #1 with codeine were entered as deferred prescriptions.
-These deferred prescriptions were active and available for fill by another staff person.
-None of these medications were previously dispensed to \\\\\\ by the Pharmacy, and there was no history between the patient and the Pharmacy prior to the prescribing of these
+On December 6, 2018, Mirza had prescribed, using her own name as prescriber, 5 drugs to patient naproxen EC 250mg, acetaminophen 500mg, citalopram 20mg, clonazepam 0.5mg and Lenoltec #1 with codeine (Schedule 43).
+There were no prescriptions on record for these drugs or received as transfers from other pharmacies on significant file. - 190.
+Mirza was not qualified to prescribe any of these medications to patient . in December of 2018.
+In addition, Mirza prescribed and dispensed the citalopram to despite the DPIN history showing that the patient had received a 30-day supply of this medication only two days before.
+Mirza also prescribed and dispensed naproxen to even though another such prescription had been filled at another pharmacy on the same day.
+The clonazepam prescription was prescribed and deferred even though the patient had been dispensed a 14-day supply only two days previously. - 191.
+The prescription for Lenoltec #1 was made without an Exempted Codeine Preparation Patient Assessment being completed.